minkcv/vm/docs/getting_started.md

 Which will produce a `myprogram.bin` file.

 #### Packing data into a ROM
 An included program called `convertsprite` can convert png images into the internal sprite format.
 The png images must use colors from the screen's 256 color palette as listed in `colorpalette.gpl` with the exception of a fully transparent pixel (alpha 0) which will cause the sprite color palette to use color 4 as transparency.
 The `colorpalette.gpl` file can be loaded into GIMP to make png creation easier.
 The png should be RGB, not indexed, and should have an alpha channel.
+If the png does not have an alpha channel then the `convertsprite` program will fail.
 Use `convertsprite` as follows:

     ./convertsprite mysprite.png